Elephant owners plead not guilty to animal cruelty charges in Lawrence County

 STATES MOVE TO PROTECT CIRCUS ANIMALS

-NOSEY’S LAW PENDING IN NEW JERSEY
+NOSEY’S LAW PASSES IN NEW JERSEY!

-NEW YORK CITY AND STATE VOTE AGAINST CIRCUS CRUELTY
+NEW YORK CITY AND STATE BILLS SIGNED

 Will your state be next?
 Join Save Nosey NOW! and learn how you can help.